burchfisher/Sentinel-2-orbit-viz/README.md

 - 7-day timeline with day tick labels
 - 5-day combined-constellation revisit note in telemetry
 - Coverage counter for land area covered within the normal systematic latitude band, shown as `56S-83N`
-- Orbit Cycles counter for elapsed shared-orbit periods
+- `Orbit Cycles` counter for elapsed shared-orbit periods
 - Cyan and magenta swaths for the two active satellite tracks
+- `Reset View` button to return to the default descending-side orientation

 ## Model Notes